dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 {{% /codetab %}}

 {{% codetab %}}
-This command will install the latest windows Dapr cli to `%USERPROFILE%\.dapr\` and add this directory to User PATH environment variable:
+This command will install the latest windows Dapr cli to `C:\dapr` and add this directory to User PATH environment variable.
+Run in Command Prompt:
 ```powershell
 powershell -Command "$script=iwr -useb https://raw.githubusercontent.com/dapr/cli/master/install/install.ps1; $block=[ScriptBlock]::Create($script); invoke-command -ScriptBlock $block -ArgumentList 1.0.0-rc.2"
 ```
-Verify by opening Explorer and entering `%USERPROFILE%\.dapr\` into the address bar.
-You should see folders for bin, componenets and a config file.
+Verify by opening Explorer and entering `C:\dapr` into the address bar.
+You should see folders for bin, components, and a config file.
 {{% /codetab %}}

 {{% codetab %}}